TomasHubelbauer/markright/readme.md

 #### Allow running the whole MarkRight document execution in Windows Sandbox

 In addition to running individual script blocks this way.
+Probably a CLI option.

-#### Allow inspecting the standard output of any script usign `markright stdout`
+#### Allow inspecting the standard output of any script using `markright stdout`

 Once titling scripts is implemented, add this command which will print the last stdout known for this script based on a cache where all stdout will be stored.